yannikmotzet/multi-lane-detection/README.md

 ## How LaneRegressions works

 preliminary work:
-* in LaneDetection an algorithm for Perspective Transformation was implemented (to get the top-down view)
+* in LaneDetection an algorithm for Persepctive Transformation was implemented (to get the top-down view)
 * the cluster points of a few frames were written to a file

 LaneDetection dummy publisher: